 Milton continues its approach to Florida as a major hurricane – Wednesday morning update

-Hurricane Milton dropped to a Category 4 early Wednesday as it churns toward Florida’s west coast.
+Hurricane Milton continues to be a Category 4 storm early Wednesday as it churns toward Florida’s west coast.
 Milton is expected to remain a major hurricane when it makes landfall late Wednesday or early Thursday.

 The hurricane will continue its northeast movement through Wednesday night.
 Milton will move off the east coast of Florida into the Atlantic Ocean on Thursday afternoon.